dustinlyons/nixos-config/README.md

 ## Before running these commands

 ### Create a private secrets repository
-This configuration assumes you have a private `nix-secrets` repository that holds age-encrypted files.
+This configuration assumes you have a private `nix-secrets` repository that holds `age`-encrypted files.

 ### Fork this repository and change it
 This code is always improving and I hope to make this step very seamless in the future.
 For now, you'll need to quickly scan files for where I've defined `user` at the top and change it to your own username.
 You'll also likely want to change the name of the MacOS flake target, packages and homebrew casks I install, and my Home Manager configuration.
 Just make this repository your own.